taku-trm/Yield-prediction-model/Assumptions.md

 Seasonal average temperature affects yield and not the full year's average temperatures Annual Average rainfall is representative of corn planting season rainfall Farms under study are not irrigated
+The effect of pests is negligible as farms use adequate pest control measures No extreme weather phenomena occur

+simplifications
+to ensure the model is tractable:
+Seasonal averages were used in place of monthly averages for fertilizer and temperature